phoenixframework/phoenix/bonus_guides/S_phoenix_behind_proxy.md

 ```

 ### Nginx Considerations
-Nginx requires some additional configuration in order to utilize channels.
-Websockets, which are based on HTTP requests, operate on the notion that you are _Upgrading_ the connection from standard stateless HTTP to a persistant websocket connection.
+Nginx requires some additional configuration in order to use channels.
+Websockets, which are based on HTTP requests, operate on the notion that you are _Upgrading_ the connection from standard stateless HTTP to a persistent websocket connection.

 Thankfully, this is relatively straightforward to accomplish with nginx.